fallenfreq/mystack/README.md

 ### Docker

 Run `docker-compose up` to start Zitadel, the necessary databases, and the API, which also serves the Vue 3 client.
 Docker is intended as an option for deploying the API and sits behind Nginx as a reverse proxy.
-Zitadel is always started as a container and has its own network, including Nginx, databases, etc.
+Zitadel is always started as a container and has its own network, including Nginx, databases, etc. Zitadel needs to be running for the login button to work.

 ### tRPC Endpoints